-For cosmetic dental makeovers, the clinician advocates minimally invasive procedures like laminates or veneers.
-They are partial coverings of porcelain/composites that are used to correct the visible areas of the teeth.
-On the other hand, aesthetic modalities like dental laminates and veneers, both remarkable in nature, do have certain striking differences.
+The clinician recommends minimally invasive procedures such as laminates or veneers for cosmetic dental makeovers.
+They are porcelain/composite partial coverings used to correct visible areas of the teeth.
+Aesthetic modalities such as dental laminates and veneers, while both remarkable in their own right, do have significant differences.

-Laminates are thin layers of restorative material placed onto the tooth structure without any or with only minimal tooth preparation, while maintaining the natural colour of the tooth worked upon.
+Laminates are thin layers of restorative material that are applied to the tooth structure without or with minimal tooth preparation, preserving the natural colour of the tooth worked on.

-Veneers are thicker as opposed to dental laminates, which consequently requires more tooth preparation.
-They are conveniently used to change the colour of the tooth, especially in cases of significant tooth discolorations such as tetracycline stained teeth and endodontically treated teeth.
-They are similar, in concept to vitrified tiles, with a lustrous surface on top and a rough etched surface underneath, that is to be luted to the prepped tooth.
+Veneers are thicker than dental laminates and thus necessitate more tooth preparation.
+They are useful for changing the colour of teeth, especially in cases of severe tooth discoloration, such as tetracycline-stained teeth and endodontically treated teeth.
+In concept, they are similar to vitrified tiles, with a lustrous surface on top and a rough etched surface beneath that will be luted to the prepped tooth.

-Any defect in the size, shape, colour or irregularities in the teeth alignment such as spacing, crowding or overlapping of teeth, can be corrected harmoniously using these aesthetic treatment modalities.
-There are different types of materials used for the same.
-Composite laminates, porcelain or ceramic laminates.
+Using these aesthetic treatment modalities, any defect in the size, shape, colour, or irregularities in the teeth alignment, such as spacing, crowding, or overlapping of teeth, can be corrected harmoniously.
+There are various materials used for the same.
+Laminates made of composite materials, porcelain, or ceramic.

-Composite laminates: These are directly bonded laminates which is an in-office aesthetic corrections The disadvantages to such dental composite laminates is that it can absorb stains, even after high polishing and glazing is done and they are susceptible to chipping off and developing cracks.
-They are economically feasible as opposed to their porcelain counterparts, but may require to be changed/redone more often than not.
+These are directly bonded laminates used for in-office aesthetic corrections.
+The disadvantages of such dental composite laminates are that they can absorb stains even after extensive polishing and glazing, and they are prone to chipping and cracking.
+They are less expensive than porcelain counterparts, but may need to be changed/redone more frequently.

-Porcelain/ceramic laminates: They are the most durable, stain resistant and high-end porcelain counterparts of composite veneers.
-They are expensive in comparison to composite laminates and takes multiple visits to the dental office including trial sessions, to be given the final product.
-But temporary laminates will be placed until the completion of the treatment.
-Porcelain laminates preserve the beauty and charm of the rectified smile for an extensive period of time, may require to be redone only if any damage to the laminates has incurred over the years.
+They are most durable, stain-resistant, and high-end porcelain counterparts OF composite veneers.
+They are more expensive than composite laminates and require multiple visits to the dental office, including trial sessions, before receiving the final product.
+However, temporary laminates will be used until the treatment is completed.
+Porcelain laminates maintain the beauty and charm of the corrected smile for a long time and may need to be redone only if the laminates have been damaged over time.

-- To avoid biting or chewing on hard foods like nutshells or bones.
+- To refrain from biting or chewing on hard foods such as nutshells or bones.

-These laminates or veneers offer an instantaneous, but permanent correction of cosmetic aberrations like chipped, worn out, malformed, misaligned teeth or a combination of all these.
+These laminates or veneers provide immediate but permanent correction of cosmetic flaws such as chipped, worn out, malformed, or misaligned teeth, or a combination of all of these.

-Most often, people prefer this instant cosmetic makeover possibility over traditional orthodontic treatments and metal brackets, for the correction of their misaligned teeth.
+For the correction of their misaligned teeth, most people prefer this instant cosmetic makeover option over traditional orthodontic treatments and metal brackets.